shilaCode-Hub/Calculator/README.md

-✨Calculator
+✨ Calculator

-A sleek, functional calculator application built entirely using front-end technologies: HTML, CSS, and JavaScript.
+This is a simple and functional Calculator created using HTML, CSS, and JavaScript.
+It performs basic arithmetic operations and displays results in real-time.

 ⚒️Technologies Used :